abinoam/morula/README.md

 	greyjewel:~ atma$ morula info

-That's all, simple & straight forward.
+That's all.
+Simple and straight forward.
 Morula does not support auth yet.
-Support for other protocols - *except twitter* - is something I'm also considering for a future version.
+Support for other protocols might be added in the future to make data gathering procedure for further analysis more accurate.

 [SQLite3]: http://www.sqlite.org/
 [ruby]: http://www.ruby-lang.org/en/